rafikidota/iroh/README.md

 npm install @rafikidota/iroh
 ```

-## Using iroh with Nestjs
+## Using Iroh with Nestjs

-The following TypeScript code snippet illustrates an example of using the iroh library within the Nestjs framework.
-This code establishes a basic Nestjs CRUD and highlights how to implement iroh in your Nestjs project.
+The following TypeScript code snippet illustrates an example of using the Iroh library within the Nestjs framework.
+This code establishes a basic Nestjs CRUD and highlights how to implement Iroh in your Nestjs project.

 ## Entity